-Late VUU Panther William Dillon names to College Football Hall of Fame
+Late VUU Panther William Dillon nominated for College Football Hall of Fame

-The late William Dillon, renowned for his exciting interceptions, has picked off another honor.
+The late William Dillon, renowned for his exciting interceptions, is poised to pick off another honor.

-A three-time Associated Press Little All-American safety at Virginia Union University, “Dill” has been named to the College Football Hall of Fame Class of 2021.
+A three-time Associated Press Little All-American safety at Virginia Union University, “Dill” has been nominated for the 2021 College Football Hall of Fame.

 A native of Detroit, Mr. Dillon played for the VUU Panthers from 1979 to 1982 under Coach Willard Bailey.